 Many black bears, particularly those in the Adirondack High Peaks Wilderness, have become adept at obtaining food that is stored by back country campers.
-Bear resistant canisters are a highly effective means for preventing bears from obtaining food.
-When bears are unable to obtain food from back country campers, not only will campers have a more enjoyable back country experience, but the bears will return to looking for natural foods in the forest.
+Bear resistant canisters are the most effective means for preventing bears from obtaining food while you are camping.
+When bears are unable to acquire food from back country campers, not only will campers have a more enjoyable experience, but the bears will return to looking for natural foods in the forest.

 NYSDEC Regulation Requires The Use of Bear Resistant Canisters by Overnight Users in The Eastern High Peaks Wilderness Between April 1 And November 30.
 NYSDEC encourages campers to use bear resistant canisters throughout the Adirondack and Catskill backcountry.

 Bear Resistant Canisters Facts